maemo-leste/maemo-user-guide/source/chapters/ui.rst

 Task switcher
 """""""""""""

-Tapping on the task switcher button in the :ref:`chapters/ui:The top-left area` will take you to the task switcher, showing stacked snapshots of all the currently running applications, from where you can switch between apps.
+Tapping on the task switcher button in the :ref:`chapters/ui:Top-left area` will take you to the task switcher, showing stacked snapshots of all the currently running applications, from where you can switch between apps.

      |task-switcher|